DouglasCarterBor/golang/README.md

 there is no inheritance in go
 ### Ponteirs
 memory reference
 & put variable in pointer
 * differentiation
+### Arrays and Slices
+if you don't specify the size of an array, it becomes a slice